 It is likely that you will have a range of different financial requirements and goals.
 You might be looking to maximise your wealth so that you can enjoy more of your hard-earned money now and in retirement.
 You may need to pay for your children's education, or to help support ageing parents.
-Or perhaps all of the above apply.
 As your accountants, we can suggest practical ways to help your objectives become reality.